Crown Sydney: Construction

-Lendlease was contracted for the main construction of the structure, while the Robert Bird Group oversaw structural engineering and LCI as head of MEP servicing.
+The development was overseen by Todd Nisbet, Crown's executive vice-president of strategy and development, Lendlease was contracted for the main construction of the structure, while the Robert Bird Group oversaw structural engineering and LCI as head of MEP servicing.
 Initial site works commenced in October 2016, starting with an excavation and decontamination of the site, mostly of remnants of asbestos; indicative of the site's industrial history.
 Excavation of the basement and foundation works would continue throughout 2017.
 Between February and March 2018, tower cranes were assembled on site, to commence works on the main core and floorplates, which would see the structure start to rise throughout 2018.
 A top-down method of construction was utilised on the core.

 By March 2019, the structure had reached a height of 120 m.
 The structure continued to rise throughout 2019, reaching a "halfway point" in its construction by May 2019, which would be followed closely by the installation of approximately 7000 triangular glass panels for the facade of the building.
 The main core of the structure topped-out in March 2020, followed by the floorplates which topped out and reached the building's full architectural height in May 2020.
 Fit-out of the internals of the building and facade continued throughout 2020, before completion was reached in December 2020.
 Crown Sydney was officially inaugurated to the public on 28 December 2020.